-4. Other Parties Fees and Charges for the Veteran-Borrower
+Topic 4: Other Parties Fees and Charges for the Veteran Borrower a.
+Policy b.
+Exception

-Change Date November 08, 2010, Change 15 • This section has been changed to create subsection lettering. a.
-Policy The seller, lender, or any other party may pay fees and charges, including discount points, on behalf of the borrower.
+The seller, lender, or any other party may pay fees and charges, including discount points, on behalf of the borrower.

 VA regulations limit charges "made against or paid by" the borrower.
-They do not limit the payment of fees and charges by other parties. b.
-Exception Excessive seller concessions are prohibited.
-Reference: See section 5 of this chapter.
+They do not limit the payment of fees and charges by other parties.

+Excessive seller concessions are prohibited.

+Reference: See Topic 5 of this chapter.

-5. Seller Concessions
+Topic 5: Seller Concessions